Above Ground Above Ground — Do You Need to Shock Above Ground Pools? Complete Guide

 5. Run filter continuously and backwash/clean as needed

-For a typical 8,000-gallon above ground pool with 30 ppm CYA, you'll need approximately 1.5-2 gallons of 12.5% liquid chlorine to reach shock level initially (amounts vary with liquid chlorine concentration).
+For a typical 8,000-gallon above ground pool with 30 ppm CYA, you'll need about 3/4 gallon of 12.5% liquid chlorine to reach shock level (roughly 12 ppm FC at CYA 30) from a normal starting level (amounts vary with liquid chlorine concentration).

 Testing and Monitoring